Updated Jun 18, 2026 § For Kids

 Which kids GPS watch works on T-Mobile?

-Three watches on this list work on T-Mobile: the TickTalk 5, Garmin Bounce, and Xplora X6 Play.
-The TickTalk 5 and Garmin Bounce both use eSIM for quick activation.
-The Xplora X6 Play requires a physical nano-SIM card.
+Two watches on this list work on T-Mobile: the TickTalk 5 and Xplora X6 Play.
+The TickTalk 5 uses eSIM for quick activation, while the Xplora X6 Play requires a physical nano-SIM card.
 Gabb Watch 3 and GizmoWatch 3 only work on Verizon.
+The Garmin Bounce 2 sidesteps the carrier question entirely with Garmin's own managed LTE plan.

 What is the best GPS smartwatch for a 5-year-old?

 The Gabb Watch 3 is the best GPS smartwatch for a 5-year-old.
 It has a simple interface with preset text messages instead of a keyboard, no camera to distract them, and no internet access.
-The Garmin Bounce is also a strong pick for this age group with its longer battery life and check-in prompts.
+The Garmin Bounce 2 is also a strong pick for this age group with its bright AMOLED screen and check-in prompts.

 Can kids GPS watches send SOS alerts?